-In 2013 we asked seafarers around the world what they thought about the work we do, so that we can improve the services we offer.
+We asked seafarers around the world what they thought about the work we do, so that we can improve the services we offer.
 Seafarers responded positively, and we're currently studying the results and the feedback we received.
-Check back soon to see the results.
+Check back soon to see the results!

 You can get involved in our one-question poll, too.
 This month, we're asking: what social networks do you use?

 From Thailand to Tanzania, The Mission to Seafarers is there for the world’s 1.5 million seafarers of all ranks, nationalities and beliefs.
 We offer: